pedro-mb/parsing-BSseqData/README.md

                    of gff2tab.pl)
   --feature str    name of the feature being considered. e.g. transcript,
                    exon, intron, ...
-  --sample fasta   [REQUIRED] list of files and corresponding sample names as:
+  --sample str   [REQUIRED] list of files and corresponding sample names as:
                    <path/to/file.bgz> <sampleName>
   --bin INT        the feature will be divided in this many bins.
 If flanks =
                    False, features with size < bin number will not be